kshivadevops/k8s-observability-stack/README.md

-# k8s-observability-stack
-A Kubernetes observability stack using Prometheus, Grafana, Jaeger, and Fluent Bit for monitoring, logging, and tracing.
 Here's a sample README.md file that you can use to document the setup of the Kubernetes Observability Stack:

-README.md
-markdown
-Copy
-Edit
 # Kubernetes Observability Stack

 This repository contains the setup for a comprehensive Kubernetes Observability Stack using **Prometheus**, **Grafana**, **Jaeger**, and **Fluent Bit**.
 It includes Helm charts for each component, which are configured to work together to monitor and trace your Kubernetes clusters effectively.